thofmann/lnd/docs/code_contribution_guidelines.md

 Blocks of code within lnd should be segmented into logical stanzas of operation.
-Such spacing makes the code easier to follow at a skim, and reduces uncessary line noise.
+Such spacing makes the code easier to follow at a skim, and reduces unnecessary line noise.
 Coupled commenting scheme specified above, proper spacing allows readers to quickly scan code, extracting semantics quickly.
 Functions should _not_ just be layed out as a bare contigious block of code.